TauNeutrino/teiniker-lectures/secure-coding/3_SecureCoding/SecurityFeatures/SecurityFeatures-SecurityManager/README.txt

 If we execute this program locally, we will get the following output:

-$ java -cp ./build org.se.lab.PropertyPermission
+$ java -cp ./target/classes org.se.lab.PropertyPermission
 /home/student

 If we start the program with a SecurityManager and a restrictive policy file, we can restrict the access to the user.home system properties:

-$ java -cp ./build -Djava.security.policy=my.policy -Djava.security.manager org.se.lab.PropertyPermission
+$ java -cp ./build -Djava.security.manager org.se.lab.PropertyPermission

 Exception in thread "main" java.security.AccessControlException: access denied ("java.util.PropertyPermission" "user.home" "read")